ruizmarlon/armory-spin/README.md

   - Can access main page at http://my-redacted-ingress-lb
   - Not seeing any objects created in S3, not sure if that is normal at this point in the process.
   - Clicking on `Projects` shows loading but never loads.
   - Clicking on `Aplications` shows error message "Error fetching applications.
 Check that your gate endpoint is accessible.
 Further information on troubleshooting this error is available [here](https://spinnaker.io/setup/quickstart/faq/)."
-The link takes me to a haylard link but I am using spinnaker operator,
+The link takes me to a haylard link but I am using spinnaker operator.
   - Going to url http://my-redacted-ingress-lb/api/v1/health results in
 ```
 <Map>